InSuperposition/.file/readme.md

 #### `zsh` on 󰀵

 1. `/etc/zshenv` <- create/edit file
-1. Add the following line:
+1. Add the following line for for zsh to use

 ```sh
 export ZDOTDIR=$HOME/.config/zsh